snabith/snabith.github.io/_posts/2023-11-18-network-security-intro.md

 - Think of internal pentests.

 ### Fail-safe Defaults
 - Consider an average network firewall system, it implements a default deny policy.
 (Say, you are using a digital oceans droplet, you have to explicitly set traffic rules to enable incoming traffic to ports).
-So, even if the user go with the default settings, the system is relatively secure.
+So, even if the user goes with the default settings, the system is relatively secure.
 That's an example of fail-safe defaults.
 - The opposite would be Active Directory.
 The default policies help to set up the system but not to secure the system.
 This is for backward compatibility reasons and performance reasons(Ex: SMB signing)

 ### Complete Mediation